Hans-Beerman/CompressorNodeSoftware-main/README.md

 [https://platformio.org/lib/show/5438/NTP](https://platformio.org/lib/show/5438/NTP)

-This library is used to collect via NTP the correct local time;
+This library is used to collect the correct local time via NTP;

 - _DallasTemperature_: DallasTemperature by Miles Burton (#include <DallasTemperature.h>), current version 3.6.1, this library is used for the one wire temperature sensor based on the DS18B20;
 - _U8x8lib_: U8g2 library by oliver (#include <U8x8lib.h>), current version 2.28.2, this library is used for the 128x128 pixels Oled display used.